 Below is a portrait of Madame de Pompadour that can be found in the Petit Trianon.
 She is wearing a cream muslin dress adorned with blue satin knots.
-Madame de Pompadour had a passion for flowers which, as you’ll see, is echoed throughout the interior decoration of the small château that was built with her tastes in mind.
+Madame de Pompadour had a passion for flowers which, as you’ll see, is echoed throughout the interior decoration of the small château that was built with her taste in mind.
 Her flower basket is full of carnations, roses, and lily-of-the-valley.
 She holds a sprig of jasmine, which was a symbol of amiability.

 The Petit Trianon’s current resident, Madame du Barry, was no longer welcome at Versailles.
 Marie Antoinette had never been a fan of Louis XVI’s mistress, and so she had Madame du Barry exiled to a convent.
 After two years had passed, Madame du Barry was allowed to move into her beloved Château de Louveciennes.
 She resided there for nearly twenty years, living a relatively peaceful life, until the French Revolution came for her head in 1793.

 Marie Antoinette used the Petit Trianon as a very exclusive, private domain; even the King wasn’t allowed there without her permission (he often dined, but never slept there).
 Only her children and members of her inner circle were welcome, including Princess Marie-Louise Thérèse of Savoy-Carignan, known as the Princess de Lamballe, and Gabrielle de Polastron, the Duchess de Polignac.
 The Petit Trianon was where Marie Antoinette could escape the formality of court life at Versailles where she was subject to considerable pressure and intense scrutiny.
 Marie Antoinette made extensive changes to the interior of the small château and its grounds.
 She replaced Louis XV’s botanical gardens with Anglo-Oriental gardens, which were more fashionable at the time.
-She also added a theatre, commissioned several garden follies, and had a farming hamlet built (I’ll write a more extensive blog post on the Hameau de la Reine, as it was actually my favourite part of Versailles).
+She also added a theatre, commissioned several garden follies, and had a farming hamlet built from 1783-1786 (I’ll write a more extensive blog post on the Hameau de la Reine, as it was actually my favourite part of Versailles).